gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi smiled weakly.
 "Neither am I.  The spell is in the candles, and in the picture that is in the case.
-Lady Kembe paid their price when she made them---you don't have to worry about your teeth falling out, or having to stand on your head when you make water."
+Lady Kembe paid their price when she made them–you don't have to worry about your teeth falling out, or having to stand on your head when you make water."

 "I wasn't," Erileine lied.
-"I just..."
-She shrugged.
+"I just…" She shrugged.

 Razi's eyes were tired but steady.
 "She needs to know, Erileine.
 She can't help us if she doesn't know what has happened."